 reading="..."

 11. <note type="hyphen"/> This has been included in the text where words are broken across lines simply in case it is required for display purposes (the break="no") attribute on the <lb> element and unclosed <w> element are sufficient for encoding.
+In addition, notes may have ‘rend’ attributes to indicate their horizontal alignment.

 Character rendering